open-horizon-services/demo-in-a-box-edgelake/README.md

 Run `make check` to verify dependencies are installed and defaults are correct.
 Further, run `make status` to confirm that Vagrant is installed and running properly.

 Running `make init` will provision the default system configuration ("unicycle").
 To use any other configuration, first `export SYSTEM_CONFIGURATION=<system configuration string>` where `<system configuration string>` is one of "unicycle", "bicycle", "car", or "semi" _without the quotes_.
+Installation should take between 30 minutes for _unicycle_ to an hour for _semi_.

 If you only want the hub running in a VM with an agent, and not a separate agent in a VM, just run `make up-hub` instead of `make init`, but make sure you copy over the credentials from the "mycreds.env" file on the host.